vsallaberry/vmultilangdemo/README.md

 NOTE:
 - This is a work in progress, this program is not no fully operational yet.
+- improvements will be done to take care of disabled features

 ## System requirements
 - A somewhat capable compiler (gcc/clang), make (GNU,BSD), sh (sh/bash/ksh)